google/ioweb2016/README.md

   ```

 Not that this does not change the way the backend code is compiled
 or the front-end is built.
-It merely changes a variable values,
+It merely changes a "environment" variable value,
 which the app takes into account when rendering a page or responding to a request.

 Running in `stage` or `prod` requires real credentials when accessing external services.